 Make the most of probono hours

 What is probono coaching?
 It is coaching sessions you facilitate as a volunteer or as a donation.
-With these free session, you do not expect any form of payment.
+With these free sessions, you do not expect any form of payment.

-Probono sessions can be a great way to offer coaching to people who may not be able to afford it, or who would like to discover what coaching is like before committing to a longer coaching engagement.
+Probono sessions can be a great way to offer coaching to people who may not be able to afford it, or who would like to discover what coaching is before committing to a longer engagement with you.

 Article 13 of the Section 2 of the ICF Code of Ethics states that coaches need to “assure consistent quality of coaching regardless of the amount or form of agreed compensation in any relationship.”
 This means that your coaching style and approach, and your commitment to provide value to your clients, should not depend on the amount you are charging them.
 As such, probono coaching is a great way to practice your coaching skills while serving people.

 The ICF states that coaching is considered paid when:

 - The coach receives payment from the client (payment may be in any amount, or barter of goods or services).